How to Watch Mets at Padres

 TV: SportsNet NY

-Live stream the New York Mets at San Diego Padres game on fuboTV: Get Access Now!
+You can live stream New York Mets at San Diego Padres on fuboTV: Start your free trial today!

-Blake Snell (0-2, 4.80 ERA) will be on the bump for the Padres today in search of his first win of the 2022 season.
-Snell missed six weeks with left adductor tightness after his first start of the season and has not made it into the seventh inning in any start since his return on May 18.
-The 2018 American League Cy Young Award winner was 7-6 with a 4.20 ERA in his first season with the Padres last year.
+The Padres were coming off an impressive series of their own, getting three of four against the Milwaukee Brewers.
+New York's offense was just too much in the opener for any of that previous series to translate.
+The Mets scored six in the last two innings to put the game away at 11-5.
+They were fueled by the heroics of Eduardo Escobar, who hit for the cycle.
+Escobar got the most difficult hit, a triple, in the ninth to put an exclamation mark on the victory.

-Carlos Carrasco (6-1, 3.63 ERA) will start tonight for the Mets looking for his fourth win in as many starts.
-Carrasco has not made it out of the sixth inning in any of his last three starts, but has not given up more than one run in two of those three.
-Wednesday against the Nationals, Carrasco threw five innings of shutout ball, striking out five batters and surrendering four hits in a 5-0 win.
+We should be in for a tremendous pitching duel for this second game.
+Yu Darvish will go for the Padres.
+Coming in, he is 4-3 with a 4.03 ERA.
+Taijuan Walker will go for the Mets and he continues to build off his career year in 2021 where he made his first All-Star game.
+Walker is 3-1 with a 2.88 ERA to start the season.
+Buckle up.
+This one is going to be fun.

 Regional restrictions may apply.